lorix-lpan/ccc_helper/README.md

 #### 1. Organizing your files

 ######Behaviours
-The program starts with getting its necessary data.
+The program starts with getting its required data from the user.
 After successfully getting all of the valid inputs, it will create **~/workspaces/ccc/** directory and use it as the **root** directory.
 Thereafter, according to the **year**(A four digit number), **language**(a letter either p or c where p stands for python and c stands